neilg63/string-patterns/README.md

 Together, these crates aim to make working with strings as easy in Rust as it is Javascript or Python with cleaner syntax.
 Simpler string matching methods such as starts_with, contains or ends_with will always perform better, especially when processing large data sets.

+Version 0.3.4 adds a *PatternFilter* with methods that filter arrays or vectors of strings or strs by a regex pattern with variants for whole word and case-insensitive matches.
+This mirrors the functionality in *filter_all_conditional* in *simple-string-patterns*, but with a single regular expression rather than a set of rules.

 ### Method overview
 - All pattern-prefixed methods use regular expressions via the Regex crate
 - All other extension methods use standard library functions only to match, remove or extract character sequences.